 We are engaged in researches and development of repetitive transcranial magnetic stimulation (rTMS) as a neuromodulatory therapy for intractable neurological diseases.

-We are conducting a clinical trial (Phase III) of the developed rTMS device.
+We are conducting clinical trials of rTMS.

 An investigator initiated clinical trial of the developed rTMS device